Nineluj/cloudcrackr/README.md

 I also hope that this project can promote a better understanding of password cracking procedures and encourage better practices in selecting passwords.

-## Contributing / Help
-This project is in active development.
-Feel free to open up an issue or contact me if you have any questions or want to get involved.